Sanic/serialization-benchmarks/README.md

 # serialization-benchmarks
-Some simple experiments on encoding binary data with libbson or Rapidjson in C(++)
+Some simple experiments on encoding binary data with libbson and Rapidjson in C(++).

 Output from the main executable:
 ```